Spoilers: Josh In Tears After Fight With Jessica, And Cody Threatens To ‘Destroy’ Him ‘On The Outside’

 As Josh exited to the backyard, Jessica could be heard saying, Josh is the “dumbest human being” she has “ever met” in her entire life.

 Not long after, Josh re-entered the kitchen area and approached both Jessica and Cody sitting at the breakfast bar.
-On live feeds, Jessica could be heard giving Josh a “warning,” stating, that she did not want to talk to him.
+On live feeds, Jessica could be heard giving Josh a “warning,” stating that she did not want to talk to him.

 Cody then, while balling up his fist, angrily called Josh several obscene names and dared Josh to confront him outside the BB19 house.